 Resource Recommendations:

-As shown in Table 1, the inspection activities for IP 71004 will be an integrated effort utilizing the resident staff .
+As shown in Table 1, the inspection activities for IP 71004 will be an integrated effort utilizing the resident staff and staff from appropriate regional engineering / technical branches.
 Table 1 lists the minimum required inspection activities, as well as a recommendation as to who should perform those inspections.
 The resource expenditure for IP 71004 is 32 to 64 hours, without regard to the number of units at a site and does not include the baseline inspection effort.
 Approximately 100-150 hours are expected to be credited toward baseline inspection procedures.